Skip navigation

 Complete University Guide Subject League Table 2026

-Kickstart your engineering career with a Mechanical Engineering degree that prepares you for real-world challenges from day one.
-Study and work with industry using cutting-edge tools and technology, and learn how to create smart, sustainable solutions for the modern world.
+From there, you’ll kickstart your engineering career through a Mechanical Engineering degree that prepares you for real-world challenges from day one.
+You’ll study and work with industry using cutting-edge tools and technology, learning how to create smart, sustainable solutions for the modern world.

 • Design, build, and test mechanical components and systems with confidence and technical skill.